-During the year ended December 31, 2010, the Company's subsidiary Omagh received a payment demand from Her Majesty's Revenue and Customs in the amount of \$526,345 (GBP 333,151) in connection with an aggregate levy arising from the removal of waste rock from the mine site during 2008 and early 2009.
+During the year ended December 31, 2010, the Company's subsidiary Omagh received a payment demand from Her Majesty's Revenue and Customs in the amount of \$538,972 (GBP 333,151) in connection with an aggregate levy arising from the removal of waste rock from the mine site during 2008 and early 2009.
 The Company believes this claim is without merit.
 An appeal has been lodged and the Company's subsidiary Omagh intends to vigorously defend itself against this claim.
-No provision has been made for the claim in the audited consolidated annual financial statements.
+No provision has been made for the claim in the consolidated financial statements.